MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-setting-up-sftp-to-o365.md

 - SPMigration
 - M365-collaboration
 search.appverid: MET150
-description: "Overview and planning to the Mover Migration tools"
+description: "Setting up SFTP migration"
 ---
-SFTP
+# Setting up SFTP migration

-Authorizing SFTP
+## Authorizing SFTP

 Authorizing SFTP (also known as SSH) is a fairly simple process - despite being a very old protocol, many web applications still use it.
 This means you can connect to some web apps we don't formally have Connectors for via this method!

 You can also connect to a regular SFTP server using our app.
 To authorize or add an SFTP server as a Connector, follow these simple steps:

+>[!IMPORTANT]
-IMPORTANT!
-You will need to make sure our IP address is whitelisted on your SFTP server.
+> You will need to make sure our IP address is whitelisted on your SFTP server.
 The IP address our app uses for SFTP transfers is:
+>

-104.198.169.166
+> - 104.198.169.166

 Then:

 1. In the Transfer Wizard click Authorize New Connector.